MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 | User name | Select specific users to view only the metrics related to them. |
 | Client type | Filter the dashboard to show only metrics for phone call records coming from a specific device type. |

 Additionally, when you select a slice of data from any of the visuals described below, the visualizations will temporarily be filtered to that specific set of records.
-For example, if you select a specific month from the **calls trend** visual, all visuals will be filtered to that month.
+For example, if you select a specific month from the **Calls trend** visual, all visuals will be filtered to that month.
 You can click on that data item again to remove that filter.

-### Metrics available in the calls dashboard
+### Metrics available in the Calls Dashboard

-Let's take a look at what information is provided by each of the visuals in the calls dashboard.
+Let's take a look at the information that's provided by each of the visuals in the Calls Dashboard.

 | Visual | Description |
 | --- | --- |